logzio/documentation/docs/user-guide/observability/faq.md

 This setup ensures that the IQ Assistant interacts exclusively with the data you're actively analyzing.

+### Are you testing the Observability IQ Assistant in your own environments?

+Yes, we are actively testing the IQ Assistant within our own production environments.
+This helps us continuously improve its performance and reliability to ensure it meets your needs effectively.

 ### How do I provide feedback or report issues with the Observability IQ Assistant?